 - Adjusted PPB: The team’s adjusted PPB, as if it were playing on the proper questions.
 This equals the team’s PPB times its DCB.

-The team’s raw D-Value is computed to simulate the points it would score in a 20-tossup game against average opponents.
+The team’s base D-Value is computed to simulate the points it would score in a 20-tossup game against average opponents.
 It equals

 20 × (Adjusted TUPPTUH + (Adjusted BHPTUH × Adjusted PPB))

-After the raw values are computed, they are listed in order for each SCT and a correction is applied to ensure that invitations do not break the order of finish at an SCT.
+After the base values are computed, they are listed in order for each SCT and a correction is applied to ensure that invitations do not break the order of finish at an SCT.
 Starting at the top of each SCT, each team is checked to see if it finished above one or more teams with higher D-Values.
-If it did, then that team and every team between it and the lowest team with a higher D-Value are given the mean D-Value of that group and ranked in order by their finish (and, if still tied, by raw D-value).
+If it did, then that team and every team between it and the lowest team with a higher D-Value are given the mean D-Value of that group and ranked in order by their finish (and, if still tied, by base D-Value).

 After those order-of-finish corrections are applied for each SCT, the rankings are combined into a single list for each division.

 The raw data for the teams and the computed values will be posted on NAQT’s website.